The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Seemingly in response, the German government has since invested 300 million euros in CureVac, securing a 23% stake.
 CureVac added another $500 million through private investments, an alliance with GlaxoSmithKline and an initial public offering in the U.S. Much of the proceeds will help develop its coronavirus shot.

 CureVac's vaccine, which has also been funded by CEPI, uses messenger RNA to encode the coronavirus' spike protein.
-A Phase 1 study of the candidate began in June, enrolling healthy adults in Germany and in Belgium.
+A Phase 1 study of the candidate began in June, enrolling healthy adults in Germany and in Belgium, and results are due soon.

 Some 405 million of them could go to the European Union under a proposed supply deal, and a 75 million euro loan from the European Commission could help expand production further.